GRANITE STATE ADAPTIVE SPORTS

 in a client as part of an integrated plan of care

-Jennifer Fraser PT
+Jennifer Fraser BS, PT, CTRI

 PATH International Certified Therapeutic Riding Instructor